-Jamon Serrano is the cheaper alternative but, whichever option you choose, there’s a definite skill to slicing the ham from the leg and the Spanish take it very seriously, with slicing competitions held throughout the country.
+Whichever option you choose, there’s a definite skill to slicing the ham from the leg and the Spanish take it very seriously, with slicing competitions held throughout the country.

 Chorizo is another Spanish favourite – a pork sausage seasoned with garlic, salt and pimenton (the paprika which gives it its distinctive colour).
 Depending on the type of pimento used, the chorizo will either be picante (spicy) or dulce (sweet).

-If you’ve ever holidayed in Menorca you’ve probably tried the cow’s milk cheese of Mahon – another one that’s definitely worth a look (and a taste!).
+If you’ve ever holidayed in Menorca you’ve probably tried the cow’s milk cheese of Mahon – one that’s definitely worth a look (and a taste!).

-When I’m wandering around some of the amazing local weekend markets I’m always amazed at the variety of olives – luckily the stall holders are only too happy to offer free samples.
+When I’m wandering around some of the amazing local weekend markets I’m always amazed at the variety of olives – luckily the stall holders are usually only too happy to offer free samples.